BUY TWO OR MORE GUIDES - UP TO 20% OFF

 View of the badlands

-The most popular thing to do in the Badlands is follow the scenic road around the park.
+The most popular thing to do in the Badlands is follow the Loop Road through Badlands National Park.
 Don’t forget to stop and get out of your car often.

-There is one main road that travels through the park and the nice thing about it is that it connects to I-80 on each side.
-This means you can easily visit the park as a detour off the freeway and connect back up with the freeway on the other side.
+This is the only main road that travels through the park and the nice thing about it is that it connects to I-80 on each side.
+You can easily visit the park as a detour off the freeway and connect back up with the freeway on the other side.

 Overlook of Badlands